 Treatment may involve control of the autoimmune reaction by suppressing the immune system.
 However, many of the drugs used to control the autoimmune reaction also interfere with the body's ability to fight disease, especially infections.

 Drugs that suppress the immune system (immunosuppressants), such as azathioprine, chlorambucil, cyclophosphamide, cyclosporine, mycophenolate, and methotrexate, are often given, usually by mouth and often for a long time (see Drugs Used to Prevent Transplant Rejection).
 However, these drugs suppress not only the autoimmune reaction but also the body's ability to defend itself against foreign substances, including microorganisms that cause infection and cancer cells.
 Consequently, the risk of certain infections and cancers increases.

 Often, corticosteroids, such as prednisone, are given, usually by mouth.
 These drugs relieve inflammation as well as suppress the immune system.
-Corticosteroids given for a long time have many side effects (see Corticosteroids: Uses and Side Effects).
+Corticosteroids given for a long time have many side effects (see Sidebar 3: Corticosteroids: Uses and Side Effects).
 When possible, corticosteroids are used for a short time—when the disorder begins or when symptoms worsen.
 However, corticosteroids must sometimes be used indefinitely.

 Certain autoimmune disorders (such as multiple sclerosis and thyroid disorders) are also treated with drugs other than immunosuppressants and corticosteroids.
 Treatment to relieve symptoms may also be needed.